The connectivity carcass of a vertex subset in a graph: both odd and even case: Acknowledgements

 This research work is partially supported by Tapas Mishra Memorial Chair at IIT Kanpur.
 This research work started when Abhyuday Pandey was a student at IIT Kanpur and Surender Baswana was at Paderborn University, on sabbatical from IIT Kanpur.
 Surender Baswana was supported by a fellowship from the Alexander von Humboldt Foundation during his sabbatical, and he is grateful to Friedhelm Meyer auf der Heide who, as a host for the Humboldt Fellowship at Paderborn University, provided him a highly supportive, encouraging, and free atmosphere conducive for research work.

 We are grateful to Koustav Bhanja and Anupam Roy for many helpful discussions and their suggestions on improving a preliminary version of this article.
+We are also grateful to the anonymous reviewers for their insightful and valuable suggestions on a preliminary version of this article.
 We are truly indebted to Yefim Dinitz and Alek Vainshtein for their thorough review and valuable comments on a preliminary version of this article.